Nesvilab/MSFragger/tutorial_fragpipe.md

 | run_name_7.mzML | Treatment  | 4         |
 | run_name_8.mzML | Treatment  | 4         |

 **Note:** If you would like to use MSStats for downstream statistical analysis of FragPipe-generated reports, the 'Replicate' ID (e.g., 1, 2, 3, and 4 in the above table) should not be reused by different replicates from different experiments.
-However, if each pair of 'Control' and 'Treatment' is from the same study subject, you should use the same 'Replicate' ID for the corresponding 'Control' runs and 'Treatment' runs (detailed discussion can be found from [https://github.com/Nesvilab/FragPipe/issues/183](https://github.com/Nesvilab/FragPipe/issues/183).):
+However, if each pair of 'Control' and 'Treatment' is from the same study subject, you should use the same 'Replicate' ID for the corresponding 'Control' runs and 'Treatment' runs (detailed discussion can be found [here](https://github.com/Nesvilab/FragPipe/issues/183).):

 | Path            | Experiment | Replicate |
 |-----------------|------------|-----------|